KitwareMedical/slicer-extensions-webapp/README.md

 ## Overview

-This project implements the extensions catalog site.
+This project implements the Slicer extensions catalog site.

 The extensions catalog provides Slicer users with a convenient way to access the extensions previously uploaded on the extensions server (described below as the backend).